jacobbickus/EagleEye/README.md

 Output
 ==

 The Code will generate two files.
 The file with the final-merged histograms is found in filename-merged.root. where filename is set in eagle.in.
+EagleEye does not permit visualizations.
+In order to visualize Changes made via eagle.in simply apply the same changes in mantis.in and run ./mantis -m vis_save.mac to create a .wrl file or in interactive mode ./mantis to use OPENGL.